Please find below the most common frequently asked question regarding Photo Tour Brugge and our offers.

 What’s a +1 “non-camera” friend?

 A +1 “non camera” friend is a partner or friend that may join the (paid ticket) photographer at no extra cost.
 While this guest is welcome to join us on the tour listen in, they are allowed absolutely no photo taking themselves.
-Also, one camera to one photographer so no splitting the paid ticket please.

 Please note: That includes both big cameras and small, even a cameraphone counts as a camera!

 Equally, +1 guests must remember that we’re here for the photographers first, and therefore priority on tour is given to the camera crowd first and foremost.
-We obviously won’t be ignoring you (far from it), it simply must be kept in mind on busy tours especially.
+We obviously won’t be ignoring you (far from it), it simply must be kept in mind on full tours especially.

 Are children included as unpaid guests?